MWL91/behat-presentation/README.md

       laravel: ~
 ```

-Out testing env will be .env.testing.
+Our testing env will be .env.testing.
 We also will use laravel session, in case of using `Mink Extention` that allows us to do browser tests.